arudraMS/AMLHack/README.md

 Notebooks and R scripts are stored in the default storage account of your workspace in Azure file share.
 These files are located under your “User files” directory.
 This storage makes it easy to share notebooks between compute instances.
 The storage account also keeps your notebooks safely preserved when you stop or delete a compute instance.

+We want to navigate to

+`setwd("/mnt/batch/tasks/shared/LS_root/mounts/clusters/{your computecluster}/code/Users/{your user}/AMLHack/01_nyc_taxi_linear_regression_r")`

 | ![](media/09_SetWorkingDirectory.PNG) |
 | ------ |

+2. Take a look around.
+So we have the main R markdown file that we will be leveraging, and there is a folder marked `train` and another marked `deploy`.
+These are the scripts that we will leverage for traininging and deploying our models.

-2. Let's run some code.
+3. Let's run some code.

-Head over to the file '
+Open up the train-and-deploy-taxi-model.Rmd file.
+The user name - it's a prefix to make us unique in the hackathon.

 ```{r}
 username <- "memasanz"